+Case xxx.

+Conscript witness of a ”bomb”

+To be commented.../AL

 REPORT FROM VISIT TO MÄLLSTEN ON AUGUST 12, 1946

-The visit was made in order to verify the information received from conscript Haglund on a rocket missile sighted on August 5.
+The visit was made in order to verify the information received from [coast artillery] conscript Haglund on a rocket missile sighted on August 5.

 According to a separate report the missile was observed by using a measuring device, 4 m stereo, 28 times magnification.
 In order to check the information received a J9 was asked to fly on four parallel courses on the distances 20.000 m, 15.000 m and 7.500 m.